Dragonfly Lifespan: How Long Do Dragonflies Live?

 Dragonfly nymphs may eat other dragonfly nymphs to survive.

 Once the dragonfly egg hatches, the dragonfly larvae (or nymph) stage begins.
 This is the start of the longest stage of the dragonfly life cycle, as they spend the most time in the nymph stage.
-Dragonfly nymphs dwell in the water while they mature into dragonflies in a process that can take anywhere between a few weeks to five years.
+Dragonfly nymphs dwell in the water while they mature into dragonflies in a process that can take anywhere between a few weeks and five years.

 Juvenile Dragonfly & Adult

-Once the dragonfly has reached its full size and the weather favors them, they will then begin their final step called emergence.
+Once the dragonfly has reached its full size and the weather favors them, they will then begin their final step, called emergence.
 This transformation includes climbing out of the water and up onto the stem of a plant.
 They will then begin to undergo their final molt and will leave behind their skin, called an exuvia.
-Once this process is completed they emerge as juvenile dragonflies.
+Once this process is completed, they emerge as juvenile dragonflies.
 They then begin to hunt for food in preparation for maturity.
-The life cycle then begins all over again as the dragonfly then begins to hunt for a mate.

 How Does Dragonfly Lifespan Compare to Other Arthropods?